hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 Both Finland schools and Hacker School try to achieve environment of creativity, investigation, exploration and learning.
 In modern schools you cann feel respect between students.
 Everyone should respect willigness to learn.
+Bulling of smart kids is something from the past.

 ## Social responsibility and help

 Finland is the social responsible country.
 They try to support people that need support.
 Hacker School tries to bring more women to industry.
-They work hard and spend lot of time to get grants from big companies for women students who need financial support.
+They work hard and spend lot of time to get grants from big companies for female students who need financial support.
+Socialism?

 ## Conslusion